Whyalla

-Whyalla /waɪˈælə/ is a city in South Australia.
+Whyalla (/waɪˈælə/) is a city in South Australia.
 It was founded as Hummock's Hill, and was known by that name until 1916.
 It is the fourth most populous city in the Australian state of South Australia after Adelaide, Mount Gambier, and Gawler, and along with Port Pirie and Port Augusta is one of the three towns to make up the "Iron Triangle".
 It is a seaport located on the east coast of the Eyre Peninsula and is known as the "Steel City" due to its integrated steelworks and shipbuilding heritage.
 The Whyalla Steelworks is the major employer in the town, and has in February 2025 been put into voluntary administration by the Government of South Australia.
 The port of Whyalla has been exporting iron ore since 1903.

 Description

 The city consists of an urban area bounded to the north by the railway to the mining town of Iron Knob, to the east by Spencer Gulf, and to the south by the Lincoln Highway.
 The urban area consists of the following suburbs laid from east to west extending from a natural hill known as Hummock Hill: Whyalla, Whyalla Playford, Whyalla Norrie, Whyalla Stuart, and Whyalla Jenkins.
 A port facility, a rail yard serving the railway line to Iron Knob, and an industrial complex are located to the immediate north of Hummock Hill.
 Whyalla Barson and the Whyalla Conservation Park are located about 10 km north of the city.
-It is an iron-rich exporting town that supplies China.
+It is an iron-rich exporting town that supplies the country of China.

 Nomenclature

 The origin of the name Whyalla is disputed.
 In 1916 it was referred to as the "native" name, having been ascribed during a survey conducted a few years beforehand.
-During the 1940s, Norman Tindale, the ethnologist at the South Australian Museum believed that the name could have been derived from aboriginal words "Wajala", meaning "west" in a language common to Port Pirie, or "Waiala", meaning "I don't know" in a language more common to Port Augusta.
+During the 1940s, Norman Tindale, the ethnologist at the South Australian Museum believed that the name could have been derived from Aboriginal words "Wajala", meaning "west" in a language common to Port Pirie, or "Waiala", meaning "I don't know" in a language more common to Port Augusta.
 In 1945, BHP advised that the name had been taken from nearby Mount Whyalla, which lies northwest of Whyalla, roughly midway between the town and Iron Knob.
 Other meanings ascribed to the word Whyalla include "dingo", "by the water", and "a place of water".
 Another hypothesis is that the name was brought by European settlers and was derived from a place called Whyalla in Durham, England.